Trends

 What happens, though, if every customer becomes a marginal one?
 Specifically, what does this mean for list prices?
 You already know.

-When I hear rewards, I automatically think about the wanted posters in the post office.
+When I hear “rewards,” I automatically think of the wanted posters in the post office.
 We want you, but you probably don’t want us.
 Right?

 Apple and Starbucks